Lanes under water: Auckland motorists told to go a different route

 A burst water main is flooding a busy Auckland road in the city's industrial hub at rush hour this morning.

-Auckland Transport says the southbound lanes of Great South Rd between Station and Penrose Rds are currently under water.
+Auckland Transport says the section of Great South Rd between Station and Penrose Rds remain partially flooded with one lane open in each direction.

 Read More